-If requested in writing by an actual offeror prior to final award, the responsible procurement officer shall, within ten days of the receipt of any such request, make documents directly related to the procurement activity not otherwise exempt from disclosure available for inspection at an office of the responsible procurement officer.
+If requested in writing before a final award by an actual bidder, offeror, contractor, or subcontractor with regard to a specific intended award or award of a contract, the procurement officer shall, within five days of the receipt of any such request, make documents directly connected to the procurement activity and not otherwise exempt from disclosure available for inspection at an office of the responsible procurement officer.
+Without otherwise limiting any other exemptions granted by law, and except as provided herein, documents of and documents incidental to proposed contractual arrangements, including those used for contract negotiations, are not exempt from disclosure after the date notice of intent to award is posted, unless the notice is subsequently canceled.

-Therefore, Regulation 19-445.2010 read in conjunction with FOIA and the Code does the following:
+Therefore, the Code read in conjunction with FOIA does the following:

-A. Requires action within 10 calendar days
+A. Requires action within 5 calendar days

-- 1. Under the Code and any ensuing Regulations, "days" means calendar days.
-To calculate the time, consider the day after the written request is received to be the first day of the 10-day period.
-You then count 10 calendar days to determine your deadline to comply.
-If the tenth day falls on a weekend or state holiday, then your time to comply runs to the end of the next business day.
-S.C.
-Code Ann. § 11-35-310(13). - 2.
-Priority should be given whenever a protest or contract controversy is pending before, or expected to be filed with, a Chief Procurement Officer. - B. Requires an opportunity to inspect applicable documents
+1. Under the Code and any ensuing Regulations, "days" means calendar days.
+To calculate the time, consider the day after you receive the written request to be the first day of the 5-day period.
+You then count 5 calendar days to determine your deadline to comply.
+If the fifth day falls on a weekend or

 7 S.C.
-Code Ann. §§ 11-35-310(13) and 11-35-4210(1)(b).
+Code Ann. §§ 11-35-310(13) (as amended by 2019 Act No. 41, § 6, effective May 13, 2019) and 11-35-4210(1)(b) (as amended by 2019 Act No. 41, § 56, effective May 13, 2019).